 You drive to the Dampier Peninsula via the partially unsealed Cape Leveque Road or take a tour from Broome.

-You can visit El Questro for the day (fees apply) but the best way to experience this stunning location is by staying there.
-There are a few accommodation options including luxurious stays, rooms by the river, tented cabins in the wilderness or nights under canvas.
+You can visit El Questro for the day (fees apply), but the best way to experience this stunning location is by staying there.
+Some accommodation options include luxurious stays, rooms by the river, tented cabins in the wilderness or nights under canvas.

 Emma Gorge, one of the most spectacular gorges of The Kimberley, is the park’s most accessible gorge but still requires some rock scrambling and water crossings to reach it.

-El Questro Gorge is a harder trail and can take up to five hours to complete but the crystal-clear plunge pool and waterfall is worth it.
+El Questro Gorge is a more challenging trail that can take up to five hours to complete, but the crystal-clear plunge pool and waterfall are worth it.

-This iconic Kimberley attraction is one of the most spectacular waterfalls in Australia.
-The four-tiered Mitchell Falls, known as Punamii-Uunpuu to the Wunambal people, can be viewed by air, or close up by walking the track to the falls.
+This iconic Kimberley attraction in Mitchell River National Park is one of the most spectacular waterfalls in Australia.
+The four-tiered Mitchell Falls, known as Punamii-Uunpuu to the Wunambal people, can be viewed by air or close up by walking the track to the falls.
 In February and March, you will see the four-tired falls at their peak, tumbling one into the next.

 View these incredible falls on this Mitchell Falls Explorer tour.